Environmental Stewardship

 Policies and Standards

 Lundin Mining’s Responsible Mining Policy and Responsible Mining Management System (RMMS) include tailings specific principles and standards.
 All Lundin Mining’s operations manage their tailings in accordance with the Tailings Management Standard, updated in 2021 to align to the Global Industry Standard on Tailings Management (GISTM).
-The updated Tailings Management Standard requires that for all tailings facilities throughout the entire lifecycle, from planning and design, construction, operation, closure, and post-closure, implementation of leading practices will be carried out to ensure:
+The Tailings Management Standard requires that for all tailings facilities throughout the entire lifecycle, from planning and design, construction, operation, closure, and post-closure, implementation of leading practices will be carried out to:

-• Zero harm to people and the environment;
+- Minimize harm to the environment;

-• All aspects comply with Lundin Mining policies and standards and accepted international practice;
+- Ensure all aspects comply with Lundin Mining policies and standards and accepted international practice;

-• All aspects comply with commitments to stakeholders; and
+- Ensure all aspects comply with commitments to stakeholders; and

-• Leadership, personal commitment, and accountability from all employees, consultants, and contractors is embedded throughout all aspects of tailings management.
+- Ensure leadership, personal commitment, and accountability from all employees, consultants, and contractors is embedded throughout all aspects of tailings management.

 Goverance